The following opportunities have been announced. Please follow the links for more information:

 Royal Society are also offering funding for Industry Fellowships, which enable academics to work on a collaborative project with industry or vice versa, for up to two years.
 Deadline 27 March 2014.

 Funding is available from the Wellcome Trust to undertake projects that enable the public to explore biomedical science and its impact on society and culture, through their People Awards.
 Up to £30000 is available, deadline 25 April 2014.

 Please note that some funders specify a time for submission as well as a date.
 Please confirm this with your RKE Support Officer.

 You can set up your own personalised alerts on ResearchProfessional.
-If you need help setting these up, just ask your School’s RKE Officer in RKE Operations or see the recent post on this topic, which includes forthcoming training dates up to November 2014.
+If you need help setting these up, just ask your School’s RKE Officer in RKE Operations or see the recent post on this topic, which includes forthcoming training dates.